 8900 Bellaire Boulevard - Houston, Texas 77036

 |The Strake Jesuit Art Museum Office

-The Strake Jesuit Art Museum Office Office is located in the Moody Memorial Library in the center of campus.
+The Strake Jesuit Art Museum Office is located in Room 502.

 The Strake Jesuit Art Museum